This post may contain affiliate links. Read the full disclosure here

 In the same way as with the fabric – if you have any hinges or screw holes to consider you’ll need to cut out those areas again for the sticky back felt too.

-The photo above is just showing what how close to the edge you go with the strips – that’s just a little off cut one but generally you want to cut them as long as one side and get them as close to the edge as you can without them showing when you close the box.
+The photo above is just showing how close to the edge you go with the strips – that’s just a little off cut one but generally you want to cut them as long as one side and get them as close to the edge as you can without them showing when you close the box.

 Below is the toy box seat cushion from the inside so you can see what the felt strips look like when it’s in use.
 It’s not a super professional finish obviously but I think it is nicer and safer than leaving it with nothing covering the staples.
 I would love to hear other suggestions for prettier ways to do this if you have them!
 Just drop them in the comments.